aaronamk/hkd/README.md

 sudo make install
 ```
 ## CONFIGURATION
 The file `config.h` is where you set your key bindings.
-It works similarly to suckless software. `config.h` is part of the source, so you must recompile and restart the program for any changes to take effect.
-Some default bindings are provided, you can add or remove them as needed.
+This is similar to [suckless](https://suckless.org/philosophy) software. `config.h` is part of the source, so you must recompile and restart the program for any changes to take effect.
+Some default bindings are provided; you can add or remove them as needed.

-See [linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h) for a list of available key codes.
+See [linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h) for a list of available key codes or use the [evtest](https://gitlab.freedesktop.org/libevdev/evtest) command to see device events printed to the terminal.

 ## USAGE
 ### Standalone